RlyehDoom/DotNetAspects/README.md

 A lightweight AOP (Aspect-Oriented Programming) library for .NET, designed as a drop-in replacement for PostSharp's core interception APIs.
 Uses Fody for compile-time IL weaving.

-> **Working in Progress** Version: 1.3.3** - This is the recommended version to start using it.
+> **Working in Progress** Version: 1.3.4** - This is the recommended version to start using it.

-> **Critical Fixes**: Version 1.3.2 had LocationInterceptionArgs as private and Fody need to access to them.
+> **Critical Fixes**: old version had LocationInterceptionArgs as private and Fody need to access to them.

 > **Migrating from PostSharp?** See the [Migration Guide](MIGRATION_GUIDE.md) for step-by-step instructions.